red-machine-games/raw-markdown-documentation/docs/api/profiles.md

 ## Updating profile

 More appropriate for frequent use procedure updates only particular keys of `profileData` and `publicProfileData`.
-As arguments you should provide each key as full path.
+As arguments you should provide each key as a full path.
 ```javascript
 /* Skipping GbaseApi init */